jonthulu/ah-sdk-angular/README.md

 Type: `String` *Optional
 Default: `null`

 A string that is prepended to your access token before it is sent for authentication.
+For example, if you are using the `passport-http-bearer` package, you will need to set this to 'Bearer '.

 #### filter.whitelist
 Type: `Array.<string>` *Optional